iaminawe/boa-vagrant/README.md

 --

 Additionally `~/workspace/modules and ~/workspace/themes` can be mounted into `/data/all/o_custom_modules` and `/data/all/o_custom_themes` by adding them to the vagrant file.

+Follow the pattern of the default folder mount in the Vagrantfile to add these additional folders

 If you want to use any of those on your platform, you can symlink those diretories into your `sites/all` folder.